Skip to content

 Increase education opportunities for arboriculturalists on the value of bracket fungi.

-Continue to record veteran and protect trees through the Ancient Tree Inventory.
+Continue to record and protect veteran trees through the Ancient Tree Inventory.

 Other relevant actions